Drug Overdose in Ohio

 Cost to Ohio

 Drug overdoses are associated with high direct and indirect costs.
-Unintentional fatal drug poisonings cost Ohioans $1.9 billion on average each year in medical and work loss costs; while non-fatal, hospital-admitted drug poisonings cost an additional $40 million.
-The total cost equals an average of $5.4 million each day in medical and work loss costs in Ohio.
+Unintentional fatal drug overdoses cost Ohioans $2.0 billion in 2012 in medical and work loss costs; while non-fatal, hospital-admitted drug poisonings cost an additional $39.1 million.
+The total cost equaled an average of $5.4 million each day in medical and work loss costs in Ohio.

 What is ODH doing to address the issue?